 Thanks to the connected world we live in, you don’t need to have physical access to your server anymore.
 Your server can be anywhere in the world and you can connect to it from your local machine.

 There are many protocols and tools which are developed for this purpose.
 Those include telnet and ssh.
 Telnet is not preferred due to security concerns.
 On the other hand, ssh is the popular means of securil connecting to remote systems.

 In this article, I will cover some useful commands and tools a Linux user must know to use a remote system and its resources over ssh.

 Note that most of the commands that you run on your personal local Linux system should be available on the remote system also (such as ls, cat, cd command etc).
 But running them depends on the permissions allotted to a remote user as with any Linux/UNIX system.

 The ssh or secure shell is a network protocol for operating networking services securely over a network.
 It uses encryption standards to securely connect and login to the remote system.

 It stores a public key in the remote system and private key in the client system.
 Thes keys are produced as a pair mathematically.
 When both are applied to a bi-variable function, it will result in a value which will be used to check whether the pair is valid or invalid.
 This is the simplest explanation possible.
-To Learn more, please
+To Learn more, please refer to this page.

 Examples of using SSH